-In accordance with § 16(3) WpPG, investors who have already submitted purchase orders in relation to Warrants issued under the Programme prior to the publication of this Supplement No. 2 are entitled to withdraw their orders within two days of this Supplement No. 2 having been published provided that no discharge has occurred.
+In accordance with § 16(3) WpPG, investors who have already submitted purchase orders in relation to Notes issued under the Programme prior to the publication of this Supplement No. 2 are entitled to withdraw their orders within two days of this Supplement No. 2 having been published provided that no discharge has occurred.
 A withdrawal, if any, of an order must be communicated in writing to the relevant Issuer at its registered office specified in the address list hereof.

-A. The Issuer hereby replaces the English language version of the sub-section of the Base Prospectus entitled "Who is the Issuer?" which is part of the English language version of the section of the Base Prospectus entitled "Summary of the Programme (English Version)" with the following text in its entirety:
+A. The Issuer hereby replaces the English language version of the sub-section of the Base Prospectus entitled "C. Summary of the Description of UBS AG" which is part of the English language version of the section of the Base Prospectus entitled "Summary of the Programme" with the following text in its entirety: